gavin1332/residual-alignment-model/README.md

 # RAM: Residual Alignment Model

-## What is this repo?

-This repo includes a reference implementation of the **Residual Alignment Model (RAM)** for training and inference, as described in the paper **Leveraging Importance Sampling to Detach Alignment
+This repo includes a reference implementation of the **Residual Alignment Model (RAM)** for training and evaluation, as described in the paper **Leveraging Importance Sampling to Detach Alignment
 Modules from Large Language Models**.

 ## Prerequisites